 Do I need to have curriculum set and ready to go before I begin home educating?

 No. In fact it is often a good idea to spend some time figuring out how you and your student work best and then find supplies and curriculum that fits your style.
-There are plenty of learning opportunities and resources available through libraries and the internet so don’t worry if you do not have a big full curriculum right away; you can conveniently learn along the way.
+There are plenty of learning opportunities and resources available through libraries and the internet so don’t worry if you do not have all of your curricula right away; you can conveniently learn along the way.

 When can I withdraw my kids from school?

 Anytime.
-Once you have taken your child out of school, you need to notify your local school district and sign the home education waiver form from the district office
+Once you have taken your child out of school, you need to notify your local school district and sign the home education waiver form from the district office.
+(See above.)

 At what age do I need to start reporting my children as home educated to the school district?

 New Brunswick requires that children turning 5 should be formally educated.
 It is highly recommended to sign the waiver form annually from the year your child turns five.

 How much does homeschooling cost?

 As much or as little as you like.
 There are plenty of high-cost options such as ticket performances, music lessons or specialized curriculum packages but there are also many low-cost options as well.
 Depending on the materials you choose, home educating can be inexpensive or cost a great deal.
 There are many websites and blogs that focus on “home educating on a budget.”

 Do I need to continue to report my child to the school district even after the child reaches the age of 18?